Bernie Sanders campaign cancels planned Cleveland rally hours beforehand, citing coronavirus concerns

 "In accordance with guidance from public officials and out of an abundance of caution, our rally in Cleveland, Ohio tonight is cancelled," Bedingfield said in a statement Tuesday.
 "We will continue to consult with public health officials and public health guidance and make announcements about future events in the coming days."

-She added: "Vice President Biden thanks all of his supporters who wanted to be with us in Cleveland this evening.
-Additional details on where the Vice President will address the press tonight are forthcoming."
+She added: "Vice President Biden thanks all of his supporters who wanted to be with us in Cleveland this evening."

+The Biden campaign said the candidate will instead speak at National Constitution Center in Philly on Tuesday night.

 The announcements came the same day that multiple states are holding presidential primaries, with Michigan carrying the largest delegate prize.